igrowbeards/homebrew/RPG.md

 ### Character Advancement

-  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, gain 1 point to apply to their attributes,  as well as gaining their `STR` bonus in hit points.
+  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, as well as gaining 1 + their `STR` bonus in hit points.

+  On even levels the character also gains 1 point to add to one of their 4 core attributes.

 ### Tips